Menu

 A three-member committee composed of the VP Conferences, as Chairman, the President, and a Member at Large from the area presents a recommendation to the CAPMT Board of Directors at its fall meeting where a final decision is made.
 (Suggestions from CAPMT members may be submitted to the committee for consideration.)
 The award will be a plaque or a custom, artistically designed certificate, handsomely framed, citing accomplishments of the individual or group.

-Current Lifetime Achievement Award Winners
+Current Lifetime Achievement Award Winner

 Past Lifetime Achievement Award Winners

-2021Antoinette Perry, Pianist, Recitalist, Soloist, Chamber Musician, Educator, Past Piano Faculty at UCLA, Current Piano Faculty at University of Southern California Thornton School of Music
+2021Antoinette Perry, Pianist, Recitalist, Soloist, Chamber Musician, Educator, Past Piano Faculty at UCLA, Current Piano Faculty at University of Southern California, Thornton School of Music

 2020Dr.
 Charles Asche, Pianist, Recitalist, Soloist, Chamber Musician, Educator, Senior Continuing Lecturer in the Keyboard Program at UC Santa Barbara